LabyKreative/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays the third line of the file iacta.
 A shell script that creates a funny file name specified.
 A script that writes into the file ls_cwd_content the result of ls -la.
+A script that duplicates the last line of the file iacta.